turingschool-projects/kwk-level3-swift/aviatrix/i1_destinations.markdown

 In the simulator we can find the line that outputs that distance.
 It relies on the variable `distance` that was created here:

 ```
-distance = plane.distance_to(marker)
+distance = plane.distanceTo(target : String)
 ```

-So to get the distance to display correctly we've got to look at the `distance_to` method in our code.
+So to get the distance to display correctly we've got to look at the `distanceTo` function in our code.

 #### `distance_to`